-File Type File Description, Location, and Name Base call files Each tile analyzed is included in a base call file that contains the base call and encoded quality score.
-Data\Intensities\BaseCalls\L00[X] - Files are stored in per cycle folders for each lane. s[Lane][Tile].bcl.gz, where lane is the single-digit lane number and tile is the four-digit tile number.
+File Description, Location, and Name Each tile analyzed is included in a base call file that contains the base call and encoded quality score.
+Data\Intensities\BaseCalls\L00[X]-Files are stored in per cycle folders for each lane. s[Lane][Tile].bcl.gz, where lane is the single-digit lane number and tile is the four-digit tile number.
 Base call files are compressed using gzip compression.
-Cluster location files For each tile, 1 cluster location file contains the XY coordinates for every cluster.
+For each tile, 1 cluster location file contains the XY coordinates for every cluster.
 Cluster location files are the result of template generation.
-Data\Intensities-One file for the run is stored in the Intensities folder. s.locs Filter files The filter file specifies whether a cluster passed filters.
+Data\Intensities-One file for the run is stored in the Intensities folder. s.locs The filter file specifies whether a cluster passed filters.
 Filter files are generated at cycle 26 using 25 cycles of data.
-Data\Intensities\BaseCalls\L00[X] - Files are stored in one folder for each lane and tile. s[lane][tile].filter InterOp files Binary reporting files used for Sequencing Analysis Viewer.
+Data\Intensities\BaseCalls\L00[X]-Files are stored in one folder for each lane and tile. s[lane][tile].filter Binary reporting files used for Sequencing Analysis Viewer.
 InterOp files are updated throughout the run.
-InterOp folder Real-Time Analysis configuration file Created at the beginning of the run, the Real-Time Analysis configuration file lists settings for the run.
-[Root folder] RTAConfiguration.xml Run information file Lists the run name, number of cycles in each read, whether the read is indexed, and the number of swaths and tiles on the flow cell.
+InterOp folder Created at the beginning of the run, the Real-Time Analysis configuration file lists settings for the run.
+[Root folder] RTAConfiguration.xml Lists the run name, number of cycles in each read, whether the read is indexed, and the number of swaths and tiles on the flow cell.
 The run info file is created at the beginning of the run.
-[Root folder] RunInfo.xml Thumbnail files A thumbnail image for each channel and tile in each swath at every cycle during imaging.
-Thumbnail_Images\L00[X]\C[X.1]-Files are stored in one folder for each lane and one subfolder for each cycle. s[lane][tile][channel].jpg-Tile is represented with a four-digit number that indicates surface, swath, and tile.
-See Tile Numbering on page 40.
+[Root folder] RunInfo.xml A thumbnail image for each channel and tile in each swath at every cycle during imaging.
+Thumbnail_Images\L00[X]\C[X.1] - Files are stored in one folder for each lane and one subfolder for each cycle. s[lane][tile][channel].jpg - Tile is represented with a four-digit number that indicates surface, swath, and tile.
+See Tile Numbering on page 42.